Coitocaecum parvum: Life cycle choice

 The progenetic life cycle choice is dependent upon opportunities for transmission and the risk of dead-end transmission.
 The worm can use cues from the amphipod caused by the presence of the predatory definitive host to interrupt its growth cycle in wait to be eaten.
-However, under low amounts of stress cues from the amphipod, the worm responds by adopting the progenetic lifecycle (Lagrue & Poulin, 2007).
+However, under low amounts of stress cues from the amphipod, the worm responds by adopting the progenetic lifecycle.